- EH&S Training & Services

 - Empty metal solvent cans should meet the above conditions but can be recycled through Campus Recycling by submitting a Recycle Pickup Request.

 - Empty containers which contained certain high hazard chemicals, refered to as 'P-List' chemicals, should be treated as hazadous waste and submitted to EH&S for pickup instead of being disposed of in the trash.
 P-List materials can be found here.

-- Many laboratory chemicals are non-hazardous and can be safely disposed of in the normal trash.
-To avoid confusion, clearly label these containers "NON-HAZARDOUS" and put in a sealed secondary box prior to disposal.
+- Many laboratory chemicals are non-hazardous.
+To avoid confusion, clearly label these containers "NON-HAZARDOUS" and put in a sealed secondary box.
+EH&S will pick these up for disposal upon receiving a waste pickup request.
 A brief list of non-hazardous chemicals may be viewed on EH&S's Hazardous Waste Reduction safety instruction.